A gift from you means more hope and healing for others. Donate today.

 TMVR with the MitraClip is a minimally invasive technique for repairing the mitral valve that doesn’t require open-heart surgery.
-Find out more about TMVR, the MitraClip device and the benefits for patients with mitral valve conditions.
+Learn the answer to frequently asked questions about TMVR, the MitraClip device and the benefits for patients with mitral valve conditions.

 MitraClip is a small metal clip covered with a thin polyester fabric that’s implanted on your mitral valve.
 This FDA-approved device is inserted through a catheter (thin tube), so there’s no need for open-heart surgery.
 Up to four different clip sizes are available to treat a variety of valve sizes and conditions.

 The MitraClip procedure usually takes three to four hours, but the length may vary depending on the severity of the condition and differences in anatomy.

 Contact your health plan for coverage and cost information about TMVR with the MitraClip.